leotiger/grav-plugin-babel/README.md

 instance.
 This allows you to prepare additional languages before activating new ones for your site.

 Once you have enabled the Babel languages you can index all language variables and existing translations.
-There is one magic keyboard shortcut availabel Command/Ctrl + s which allows you to save right from within of the textarea.
+There is one magic keyboard shortcut available Command/Ctrl + s which allows you to save right from within of the textarea field used to edit translations.

 Babel identifies edited and merged definitions when a re-index takes place.
 This allows the plugin to only merge edited definitions.

+You can export language packs based on domains, e.g. export translations sets related with PLUGIN_ADMIN.
+The language pack includes all exported definition.
+Please take into account that you have to trigger the export for each language.
+Export functionality is only available when a language domain is active but not for all domains and not for the *babelized* filter.

 ## What's missing